infinum/frontend-handbook/JavaScript/React.md

 ```

 ### Binding
-- don't bind functions inline or in a class constructor if you have decorators
+- don't bind functions in line or in a class constructor if you have decorators
-- use [`developit/decko`](https://github.com/developit/decko) lib's *@bind* decorator for binding
+- use the [`developit/decko`](https://github.com/developit/decko) lib's *@bind* decorator for binding
 - don't use arrow functions as class properties

 ``` jsx